Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 "Uh?
 Colony 9?
 Like the one from Keves?"
 Glimmer was surprised by its name.

-Panacea rebutted, "No, not that one.
+Panacea rebutted, "No, _not that one_.
 This is the **original** Colony 9.
 Though I guess that won't mean anything to you, one way or another."

 "Huh?"
 Nikol was more confused than ever.

 "I-I don't get it." announced Glimmer.

 "Well, anyway!
-Point is, it's **not** like a Kevesi or Agnian colony.
+Point is, it's **not- like** a Kevesi or Agnian colony.
 That's all you need to know right now."

-"Uh...
+"Uhhh...
 OK..."
 Nikol felt.

 Linka announced, "I'll go on ahead to the command center and have your quarters prepared.
 If you'll excuse me..."
 And she immediately leave.